ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.1.0 =
+* Added: New Network Preview will try to check mapped domains for possible collisions
+* Changed: `upload_filetypes` is now cloned by default, so you don't have to save settings before uploading files on new networks

 = 1.0.9 =
 * Added: enhanced help menu for WP 3.3